daizutabi/mkdocs-nbsync/README.md

 <strong>Connect Jupyter notebooks to your MkDocs documentation</strong>

-nbsync is a MkDocs plugin that seamlessly embeds Jupyter notebook visualizations in your documentation, solving the disconnect between code development and documentation.
+mkdocs-nbsync is a MkDocs plugin that seamlessly embeds Jupyter notebook visualizations in your documentation, solving the disconnect between code development and documentation.

-## Why Use nbsync?
+## Why Use mkdocs-nbsync?

 ### The Documentation Challenge